-- SAP Business Intelligence (BI) reports from the transaction systems as the primary source of historical expenditure and allocations; - SAP BI reports from the forecasting system as the primary source of forecast expenditure for FY2015-19;
+• SAP Business Intelligence (BI) reports from the transaction systems as the primary source of historical expenditure and allocations;

 Explain the methodology Ausgrid used to provide the required information, including any assumptions Ausgrid made

 Step 1.
 Produce a BI report in both a driver and financial asset category dimension format for FY2014 with cost element breakdown.